 Cradles in classrooms: a walk through the poorest neighborhood in Spain

-Vulnerability and poverty are normally explained in figures.
-It can also be done here: 60% is the unemployment rate; 4,000 are the power outages in the last year; 7,400 euros is the average annual income.
-But in the coming hours we will see that poverty and marginalization are also images: a bus, a fan, a tampered-with engine.
+Vulnerability and poverty are normally explained in numbers.
+It can also be done here: 60% is the unemployment rate; 4,000, the power outages in the last year; 7,400 euros, the average annual income.
+But in the coming hours, we will see that poverty and marginalization are also images: a bus, a fan, a modified engine.
 This is not an exhaustive X-ray.
 It is not an in-depth study.
-It is a walk through Polígono Sur in Seville.
-150 hectares boxed in between the train tracks and the highway, where it is not known for certain how many people live, and which holds the sad record of being the poorest neighborhood in Spain.
+It is a walk through the Polígono Sur of Seville.
+150 hectares squeezed between the train tracks and the highway, where it is not known for sure how many people live, and which holds the sad record of being the poorest neighborhood in Spain.
 This is a walk through what is known by the nickname of Las 3,000 Viviendas.
 Waiting for the bus

 The fan

 Leaving Martínez Montañés, Luisa meets a friend.
 I lend an ear and hear her talking about batteries: “I’ve already put them on the balcony.
-Two batteries, I’m not going without a fan this summer”.
+Two batteries, I won’t be without a fan this summer.”
 The neighborhood lives daily with power outages.
-But they emphasize to us that they prefer to call them blackouts: “Because we pay the bills”, they emphasize.
-Of the 365 days of 2025, only six had light for 24 hours.
-This is a city, and a neighborhood, that in the summer often reaches 40 degrees.
-They are collecting all the data and working to bring it to the European Parliament.
+But they emphasize to us that they prefer to call them blackouts: "Because we pay the bills," they emphasize.
+Of the 365 days of 2025, only six had electricity for 24 hours.
+This is a city, and a neighborhood, that in summer often reaches 40 degrees.
+They are collecting all the data and working to take it to the European Parliament.
 An important problem with the apartments, apart from the electrical installation, is that it is not known who they belong to.
 Just as it sounds.
-“Here, the vast majority of the apartments were subsidized housing –explains Alfonso–, but there have been illegal transfers and the reality is that today there is no census of who exactly lives at each door”.
+“Here, the vast majority of the apartments were protected housing –explains Alfonso–, but there have been illegal transfers and the reality is that today there is no census of who exactly lives in each door.”
 This leads to apartments being dedicated to drug trafficking, mafias that have sold homes for 15,000 euros, and it is not known with certainty who the owner of each apartment is.

 17-M

-There are no election posters and no rallies have been held.
+There are no electoral posters nor has any rally been held.
 In this neighborhood, abstention in many places reaches 70%.
-In Martínez Montañés, it climbs to 85%.
-“The neighborhood is like this because the policies that have been implemented have determined it.
-Rather, the ones that haven't been implemented,” lament all four.
-Alfonso explains that the process often repeats itself: European money that is intended for neighborhood programs.
-This is channeled through NGOs that are not based there and end up carrying out programs without knowledge of the neighborhood's reality, without them lasting over time and without any control of the results.
+In Martínez Montañés it rises to 85%.
+“The neighborhood is like this because that is what the policies that have been made have determined.
+Rather, those that have not been made,” lament the four.
+Alfonso explains that the process often repeats itself: European money that should be used for programs in the neighborhoods.
+This is channeled through NGOs that are not located there and end up carrying out programs without knowledge of the neighborhood's reality, without them lasting over time, and without any control of the results.
 Alfonso speaks of two forces: those who fight to transform the neighborhood and those who work to destroy it.
-"And who are the latter?", I ask him.
-“You can imagine, the clans that profit from illegality”.
+"And who are the latter?"
+I ask him.
+“You can imagine, the clans that profit from illegality.”

 We head back to the car.
-“What do you like about here?”, I ask before leaving.
-“Here I have my five children and ten grandchildren – says Luisa –.
-And we still know each other.
+"What do you like about here?"
+I ask before leaving.
+“Here I have my five children and ten grandchildren –says Luisa–.
+And we still all know each other.
 I can tell you all the neighbors' names.”
-“And haven't you thought about leaving?”, I ask Neiva.
+"And haven't you thought about leaving?"
+I ask Neiva.
 She is young, smart, educated.
-I don't know how to interpret her expression.
-I suppose she has considered it.
-“What I want – she says – is to change things”.
-Retracing our route, we pass by the dilapidated bus stop, the closed shops, the junkies walking around, and the uncovered garbage.
+I don't know how to interpret the look on her face.
+I suppose it has crossed her mind.
+“What I want –she says– is to change things.”
+Retracing our steps, we pass the dilapidated bus stop, the closed shops, the junkies walking, and the uncovered garbage.
 I think of the bus, the fan, and the cribs.
 The images of a neighborhood that are also the Alfonsos, the Neivas, and the Luisas who fight to change it.
 We're almost there.
-The street sign indicates we are at Puerta del Cielo.
+The street sign indicates we are at the Gate of Heaven.
 It is the distance between divine promises and earthly shortcomings.